 Meeramanbhai Chawda became the head of his family at the age of 12.
-When his parents passed away, as the eldest son, he suddenly found himself in charge of supporting and raising his siblings – two brothers and two sisters.
+When his parents passed away, as the eldest son, he found himself in charge of supporting and raising his siblings – two brothers and two sisters.
 He did this by making and selling pots to local villagers and to merchants who took his wares to distant villages.
-He was the only potter in 10 villages.
+He was the only potter in 10 neighbouring villages.

 Many decades later, Meeraman still sits near his revolving platform, shaping a clay vessel that will fetch him Rs.
 100 for an hour’s labour on a dying art.
 He works for four hours a day, and his income depends on the sale of the final product.
 On a good day, it can amount to Rs.
 450 from a sale of four-five pots.
 But such days are rare.

 “People would pay for the pots with [things like] grains, pulses, clothes and shoes.
 Life was good,” he says, remembering the a long-ago past.
 Since he was landless, this was how he procured most of his family’s rations.

 Meeraman was born in Mekhadi, a village in Porbandar district of Gujarat.
 When he took over caring for his family, he moved with them to Chakhwa, a village in Junagadh district, then a constituency under the nawabs.
 “I was also a great help in the kitchen.
 The nawaabs would trust me to cater for their ceremonies,” he narrates with gusto.

 He used to make pots for them.
 “Every time I was summoned by Nawab Jamal Bakhte Babi, I would walk 71 kilometres, starting early from here in the morning and reaching Junagadh in the evening.
 I could not afford the train fare of 12 annas as I was the sole earner of the family, with two sisters to be married,” he says.